AyubsWrld/Zettelkatsen/02 - Areas/Computer Science/Operating Systems/Introduction/Computer Hardware Review.md

 #### Processing Unit:

 - **Processors** : Brain of the computer, Fetches instructions from memory and executes them.
-- **[[Registers]]**: Memory locations close to the CPU that ensure quick access and temporary storage.
+- **[[Registers]]**: Memory locations built into the CPU that ensure quick access and temporary storage.
 Registers are split into two different categories.
 General purpose registers and Special Registers.
 	- **[[Program Counter]]**: Contains a pointer to the location of the next instruction in memory to be fetched.
 	- **[[Stack Pointer]]**: Points to the top of the current stack in memory.
 	- **[[Program Status Word]]**: Program Status Word.
 This register contains the **Condition Code Bits**, which are set by comparison instructions, the CPU priority, the mode (user or kernel), and various other control bits.
 User programs may normally read the entire PSW but typically may write only some of its fields.
 The PSW plays an important role in system calls and I/O. A singular bit within the **PSW** delineates the mode which can either be in [[User Mode]] or [[Kernel Mode]].